 Maricopa County Superior Court

-Mr. T.E. was charged with six (6) counts of Sex Conduct with a Minor for having oral sex and sexual intercourse with the seventeen year old daughter of his colleague.
-Mr. T.E. was 26 years old at the time and was arrested after self reporting to his colleague that he was in a relationship with his daughter, after which his colleague called the police and Mr. T.E. was booked into 4th avenue jail.
-Read More
+Mr. T.E. was charged with six (6) counts of Sex Conduct with a Minor for having oral sex and sexual intercourse with the seventeen-year-old daughter of his colleague.
+Mr. T.E. was 26 years old at the time and was arrested after self-reporting to his colleague that he was in a relationship with his daughter, after which his colleague called the police and Mr. T.E. was booked into 4th avenue jail.

 Following a psychosexual risk evaluation and extensive mitigation, Mr. T.E. accepted a plea agreement to an undesignated class six (6) felony.
 Although he was facing lifetime sex offender registration and decades of sex offender probation, Mr. T.E. was sentenced to only five years of probation with sex offender terms.
 Mr. T.E. was not required to register as a sex offender and did not serve any additional jail time or incarceration as a result of his plea.

-Mr. T.E. has the opportunity after completing his minimal term of probation to have his felony offense designated a misdemeanor, removing all felony criminal history.
+Mr. T.E. has the opportunity after completing his minimum term of probation to have his felony offense designated a misdemeanor, removing all felony criminal history.

 REDUCED TO MISDEMEANOR, NO JAIL TIME